People are Gaining Weight at an Alarming Rate

 You can do this by optimizing your thyroid, treating additional hormone imbalances (if you have any), finding the right type of diet for your body, and ensuring that you exercise in a way that doesn’t damage your thyroid.

 Thyroid patients are in a tough situation right now.

 They are more susceptible to weight gain and any extra weight that they gain will be more difficult to lose.

 Just understanding why this happens is of benefit to you, however, as it may help you prevent further weight gain and problems down the line.

 Now I want to hear from you:

 Have you noticed any changes in your thyroid symptoms?

-Have you been able to get into your doctor to get your labs tested or thyroid medication adjusted?
+Have you been able to get in to see your doctor to get your labs tested or your thyroid medication adjusted?